chargebee/cashier-chargebee/DOCUMENTATION.md

 }
 ```

-As long as your enum implementation satisfies the `FeatureEnumContract&BackedEnum` type, you will
+As long as your enum implementation satisfies the `FeatureEnumContract` type, you will
 be able to pass the feature to the main API methods like `$user->hasAccess()`;

 Additionally, these features and the required metadata will need to be populated in the DB.